Apple Canker (Neonectria ditissima)

 Disease monitoring and forecasting is important.

-- Inspection of orchards for Nectria cankers during winter pruning and for shoot die back in spring/summer due to canker will give an indication of the problem in orchards.
+- Inspection of orchards for Neonectria cankers during winter pruning and for shoot die back in spring/summer due to canker will give an indication of the problem in orchards.

-- In addition assessment of Nectria rot incidence during fruit grading from store will also give an indication of canker incidence in the orchard.
+- In addition assessment of Neonectria rot incidence during fruit grading from store will also give an indication of canker incidence in the orchard.

 - In winter, prune out cankers where possible or pare back cankers on scaffold branches to healthy tissue.
 Treat with a suitable canker paint immediately after pruning.